The Anglo-American Adventure

 The Admiralty waited until 1848 to send a search party, thinking that Franklin and his crew might show up before their supplies ran out.
 A reward of £20,000 was also offered, and songs like "Lady Franklin's Lament" were written about Franklin's fate and his dedicated second wife, capturing the public's imagination.
 Over the next decade, 17 expeditions went looking for Franklin (even John Ross came back to lead one), until the number of ships and men lost exceeded those under Franklin's command.
 In 1850 the graves of three men from the expedition were found.
 An examination of the bodies suggested they had died of tuberculosis; a second set of autopsies, done in 1981, identified the real causes of death as lung disease and lead poisoning; the latter may have come from the lead solder used in their cans of food.
 Then in 1854, John Rae, an explorer for Hudson's Bay Company, came to the Boothia Peninsula, and learned from an Inuit that a large party of white men, numbering between 35 and 40, had died of starvation at the mouth of the Back River; the Inuit also showed him some objects that had belonged to Franklin's men.

-Finally in 1857, Lady Jane Franklin financed her own expedition, involving one ship, the Fox.
+In 1857, Lady Jane Franklin financed her own expedition, involving one ship, the Fox.
 Under Francis Leopold McClintock, the Fox went first to the Boothia peninsula, where it obtained from the Inuit much of the equipment from Franklin's expedition.
 Then in the summer of 1859, on nearby King William Island, they found a cairn of stones containing a message.
 The message was dated April 25, 1848, and it told the rest of the story.
 According to it, the Erebus and Terror had navigated Peel Sound and Franklin Strait, heading south, only to be stopped by ice between Victoria Island and King William Island; the summer of 1846 was cooler than usual, so the ice from the previous winter did not completely melt.
 Then in September 1846, the two ships became trapped in the ice, and remained icebound for nearly two years.
 While waiting in vain for their ships to become free, 24 men died, including Franklin, who died on June 11, 1847.
-At the time the message was written, the survivors had decided to abandon the ships, but apparently they all died within a few days after their attempted overland march began.
-Between 1878 and 1880 a US expedition, sponsored by the American Geographical Society, discovered the wreckage of one of Franklin's ships and skeletons of more members of his party.
+At the time the message was written, the survivors had decided to abandon the ships, setting off in two different directions, but apparently they all died within a few days after their attempted overland march began.

 Little else remains to be told about this quest.
 In 1850 Captain Robert McClure tried to get through the passage from the Pacific end, sailing into the Bering Sea and turning east.
 His ship, the HMS Investigator, got stuck in the ice in Viscount Melville Sound for three winters, until McClure and his crew were rescued by another ship, one of those looking for Sir John Franklin's expedition!
 He returned to England on this ship in 1854, and thus technically was the first to make it through the Northwest Passage, except that he did it partly by ship and partly on sleds.
 Still, it was good enough to get McClure knighted, and he shared with his crew an award of £10,000 granted by Parliament.
 It wasn't until the twentieth century that any ships made it all the way through the passage, from one end to the other (see Chapter 2, footnote #3), and they showed that even if you can get through the ice, going around the Arctic end of North America is such a long, roundabout path that it isn't worth the trouble.